Lampasas District Court and County Court Plan

 8.3.1 Misdemeanor Criminal Cases

-(b) An attorney shall complete a minimum of 6 hours of Continuing Legal Education (CLE) in the area of criminal law and procedure during each 12 month period immediately preceding their birthday.
-Attorneys who are not required to report CLE hours to the State Bar of Texas may comply with this requirement by furnishing a letter indicating the number of hours completed in the area of criminal law, the date(s) of the course(s) taken and the location and name of the course(s) to the the Court’s office prior to their birthday.
+(b) An attorney shall complete a minimum of 6 hours of Continuing Legal Education (CLE) in the area of criminal law and procedure during each 12 month period immediately preceding his/her birthday.
+Attorneys who are not required to report CLE hours to the State Bar of Texas may comply with this requirement by furnishing a letter indicating the number of hours completed in the area of criminal law, the date(s) of the course(s) taken, the location and name of the course(s) to the Court’s office prior to their birthday.

 (c) Criminal Defendants with Mental Health Concerns

-Attorneys appointed to represent criminal defendants with mental health concerns shall be qualified through the Lampasas County Mental Health Initiative.
-Said attorneys shall display an interest in representing defendants with mental health issues, shall be otherwise qualified for appointment to represent indigent criminal defendants, or shall be appointed with a mentor, shall be approved by the judges, and are encouraged to complete training through the Lampasas County Mental Health Initiative.
+Attorneys appointed to represent criminal defendants with mental health concerns shall display an interest in representing defendants with mental health issues, shall be otherwise qualified for appointment to represent indigent criminal defendants, shall complete 3 hours of continuing legal education related to the representation of defendants with mental health concerns, and shall be approved by the County Judge.

 8.3.2 Third Degree Felonies and State Jail Felonies (including Motion to Revoke or Adjudicate Third Degree or State Jail Felonies)